Estimating Large Language Model Capabilities without Labeled Test Data: Experiments

 \paragraph{Experimental Details.} We generate prompts for each dataset using the method noted in Section \ref{sec:prompt_formulation}.
-For each dataset in MMLU, \footnote{\url{https://huggingface.co/datasets/cais/mmlu}} we combine the ``validation'' set and ``dev'' \footnote{The ``dev'' set contains 5 examples for each dataset is meant for few-shot development purposes.} set to be the training set that we sample in-context examples from.
-We sample \textbf{10} 4-shot and \textbf{10} 5-shot prompts. \footnote{We choose the 5-shot setting because it is studied in previous studies \citet{touvron2023llama, rae2021scaling}} We choose $d_c=20$ here since many of the datasets contain only 100 text examples.
+For each dataset in MMLU,\footnote{\url{https://huggingface.co/datasets/cais/mmlu}} we combine the ``validation'' set and ``dev''\footnote{The ``dev'' set contains 5 examples for each dataset is meant for few-shot development purposes.} set to be the training set that we sample in-context examples from.
+We sample \textbf{10} 3-shot, \textbf{10} 4-shot, and \textbf{10} 5-shot prompts\footnote{We choose up to 5-shot setting because it is studied in previous studies \citep{touvron2023llama, rae2021scaling}.} and decorate each of them with 5 prompt templates chosen for MMLU (see Table \ref{tab:prompt_template}).
+We choose $d_{conf}=20$ here since many of the datasets contain only 100 text examples.
 For MCQA and CBQA, we sample in-context examples from a pool of 100 examples as the training set, and obtain a test set of 1000 examples (see Section \ref{app:datset_details} in the appendix for implementation details).
-For each dataset, we sample \textbf{30} 3-shot IC examples and \textbf{30} 4-shot IC examples.
-We choose $d_c=100$ for both MCQA and CBQA settings.
-Section \ref{sec:conf_dim_analysis} contains more details about the ablation studies for $d_c$.
-Due to computational reasons, we sample only 20 prompts (compared to 60 prompts for MCQA/CBQA datasets) for MMLU because it contains a very large number of datasets.
-While we choose only 2 different few-shot settings for each dataset collection, including more settings could be of interest for future work.
+For each dataset, we sample \textbf{30} 3-shot and \textbf{30} 4-shot prompts and decorate them with only the null template.
+We choose $d_{conf}=100$ for both MCQA and CBQA settings.
+Section \ref{sec:conf_dim_analysis} contains more details about the ablation studies for $d_{conf}$.
+Due to computational reasons, we sample only 30 prompts (compared to 60 prompts for MCQA/CBQA datasets) for MMLU because it contains a very large number of datasets.